aegir-project/hosting_git/README.txt

 4. Click "WebHook URLs"
 5. Copy and paste your project's Git Pull Trigger URL into the URL field of the WebHook URLs page.
-6. Click "Test Hook" to run a test, then check your DevShop project to ensure a Pull Code task was triggered.
+6. Click "Test Hook" to run a test, then check your hostmaster site to ensure a Pull Code task was triggered.